Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 My first impressions of the people in Montenegro were not great.
 I came from Bosnia, where I had only extremely positive experiences.
 In Montenegro, people smiled less and were way more reserved (plus, I had a few people trying to rip me off, which did not really happen in Bosnia or Croatia).

-Ironically, the day I had a little car accident, I met the friendliest people.
+Ironically, the day I had a little car accident (do not ask), I met the friendliest people.
 After that, my perception of the people in Montenegro totally changed.
 Maybe it was also because these were the more touristy areas, and people actually spoke English and were more open.

 While I had read that many people speak (basic) English in Montenegro, I had a different experience.
 Even in many touristy areas, most people did not speak English and catered more to the Russian and Serbian tourists – since people in Montenegro basically speak Serbian.
 They probably learned Russian as a second language.

-So, my tip: Download the Google translator app to communicate with more people in Montenegro.
+TIP: Download the Google translator app to communicate with more people in Montenegro in Serbian.

 MAP OF MOST BEAUTIFUL PLACES TO VISIT